-Law enforcement throughout the world is increasingly responding to popular protests with crowd-control weapons (CCWs), also known as “non-lethal” or “less-than-lethal” weapons.
+Law enforcement throughout the world is increasingly responding to popular protests with crowd-control weapons (CCWs), also known as “less-lethal” weapons.
 The proliferation of CCWs without adequate regulation, training, monitoring, and/or accountability has led to the widespread and routine use or misuse of these weapons, resulting in injury, disability, and death.

 After the South Korean government used more than 350,000 canisters of tear gas against demonstrators in 1987, PHR organized an investigation that concluded Seoul’s indiscriminate use of massive amounts of tear gas was clearly excessive use of force, effectively changing the perception of tear gas as a harmless crowd-control tactic.
-Since then, PHR has conducted numerous investigations into governments’ excessive use of so-called non-lethal weapons, including in Bahrain, Georgia, Israel and the Occupied Palestinian Territory, Kashmir, Panama, Thailand, Turkey, Sudan – as well as, and in the United States in nation-wide protests for racial justice after the May 2020 police killing of George Floyd.
+Since then, PHR has conducted numerous investigations into governments’ excessive use of so-called less-lethal weapons, including in Bahrain, Georgia, Israel and the Occupied Palestinian Territory, Kashmir, Panama, Thailand, Turkey, Sudan – as well as, and in the United States in nation-wide protests for racial justice after the May 2020 police killing of George Floyd.
 PHR has documented the serious injuries inflicted on people participating in the protests and medics providing assistance to protestors.

 In 2016, PHR and the International Network of Civil Liberties Organizations published a report documenting the misuse and abuse of CCWs, the detrimental health effects that these weapons can have, and the impact of their use on freedom of assembly and expression.
 With our partners, PHR advocates for international standards and guidelines for CCWs in order to prevent injury, disability, and death.